deadeyejoe/fabrikk/tutorial/persistence.md

 ;;     :author-name "User-5570"}
 ```

 The user name is based on a different randomly chosen integer from the user id, and this randomly chosen name is also propagated to the post before it's persisted.

+In our simple example so far we only have 2 types of entities in 2 'layers' to worry about, but since fabrikk is working with a graph under the hood, we can support arbitrarily complex hierarchies.